openhab/openhab-python/README.md

 ItemPersistence is a wrapper around [openHAB PersistenceExtensions](https://www.openhab.org/javadoc/latest/org/openhab/core/persistence/extensions/persistenceextensions).
 The parameters 'item' and 'serviceId', as part of the Wrapped Java API, are not needed, because they are inserted automatically.

+There is no need to import this class directly.
+It is returned as a result of the function call [Item](#class-item).getPersistence().

 | Function                 | Usage                                                                                 | Description                                                                                         |
 | ------------------------ | ------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |
 | getStableMinMaxState     | getStableMinMaxState(time_slot, end_time = None)                                      | Average calculation which takes into account the values depending on their duration                 |